Dawei-Chen-Math/Dawei-Chen-Math.github.io/README.md

 摘要: We build bridges between moduli theory of sheaf stable pairs on one hand and birational geometry on the other hand.
 We will in particular treat moduli of sheaf stable pairs on smooth projective curves in detail and present some calculations in low degrees.
 This is based on a joint work with Caucher Birkar and Artan Sheshmani.

+张子宇（上海科技大学）
+题目: Some irreducible components of moduli spaces of stable bundles on hyperkähler manifolds
+摘要: Stable sheaves on K3 surfaces have been extensively studied.
+However, it is a challenging question to construct examples of stable sheaves on hyperkähler manifolds of higher dimensions.
+In this talk I will present several constructions, which produce irreducible components of the moduli spaces of such sheaves.
+In particular, one of the constructions yields an irreducible component with non-trivial canonical bundle.
+Based on joint work with Fabian Reede.

 刘治宇 (浙江大学)
 题目: Atomic sheaves on hyper-Kähler manifolds via Bridgeland moduli spaces